Ninedeadeyes/Quest-for-the-Golden-Turtle/README.md

 # Quest-for-the-Golden-Turtle

-A simple hack and slash dungeon crawler written in the standard python library.
+A simple hack and slash dungeon crawler written in standard python 3.7 library.

 Features